Amazon to Merge Its Ad and Campaign Products into One Platform

 Amazon is reportedly merging its expansive, yet scattered, ad business into a single, centralized platform that can be used by both first and third-party sellers.
-This reported, new platform brings together Amazon Media Group, Amazon Marketing Services, and the Amazon Advertising Platform.#Amazon is reportedly working on a consolidated version of its ad platform which would unify #branding, #contentpromotion, merchandising, and more.
+This reported, new platform brings together Amazon Media Group, Amazon Marketing Services, and the Amazon Advertising Platform.
+However an Amazon Marketing Agency can help you better understand all the services offered by the Amazon company. “#Amazon is reportedly working on a consolidated version of its ad platform which would unify #branding, #contentpromotion, merchandising, and more.
 Read on for all the details...
 Click To Tweet

 This consolidation of branding, content, product creation, advertising, and merchandising could make marketing on the platform more navigable and streamline campaign traffic tracking.
 It could also position the e-commerce behemoth as a worthy adversary to tech rivals Facebook and Google.